andrewachen/SnagitImgur/README.md

 Download and installation instructions
 ======================================

-1. Download the zip file `SnagitImgur.zip` from the [Downloads](https://github.com/hmemcpy/SnagitImgur/downloads) page.
+1. Download the zip file `SnagitImgur0.1.1.zip` from the [Downloads](https://github.com/hmemcpy/SnagitImgur/downloads) page.

 2. Extract the contents of the zip file into: